lblod/ember-rdfa-editor-lblod-plugins/README.md

 <TemplateCommentsPlugin::Insert @controller={{this.controller}}/>
 ```

-A button to remove it when selected can be shown with
+Buttons to remove and move it when selected can be shown with
 ```hbs
 <TemplateCommentsPlugin::EditCard @controller={{this.controller}}/>
 ```